Cracks in CX: Customer Journey Fragmentation Is Becoming Too Expensive to Ignore

 There isn’t a quick fix for fragmented customer journeys.
 The organizations that succeed usually take it step by step.
 They get the basics right, test in a few focused areas, and only then expand.

 Also, measure what matters.
 Efficiency metrics only go so far.
-Average handle time may look good on a report but say little about customer loyalty.
-Outcome-based measures – resolution rates, effort scores, verified completions, tell you whether fragmentation is actually being reduced.
+Average handle time may look good on a report, but it says little about customer loyalty.
+Outcome-based measures like resolution rates, effort scores, and verified completions tell you whether fragmentation is actually being reduced.

 Plenty of firms talk about improving customer experience.
 The real progress comes from those willing to confront fragmentation directly.
 They modernize their data foundations, connect ERP and CRM, put CDP integration in place, and then add journey orchestration and omnichannel workflows.
 Each layer builds on the last, creating a system that actually holds together.